 The exceptional facilities that come with a Savings Account make it a go-to option to park funds.
 The interest earned on a Savings Account attracts tax, but under sections 80TTA and 80TTB of the IT Act, deductions are also applicable.
 Before you open a Savings Account, it is advisable to go through the tax implications.

 Long-term financial plans on your mind?
-Choose digibank by DBS
+Choose DBS Bank

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.